Seir Kieran GAA: Administration and Coaching

 Fr.
 Sean Heaney was chairman of the Offaly County Board at this stage, while John Dowling continued his long service as secretary.
 Two new assistant secretary posts (with responsibility for hurling and for football) were created.
-In 1978, Seir Kieran's Tony Murphy was elected to the hurling secretary role, in which capacity he would make a singular contribution to the County's success.
-Persistent and bold experimentation was now a watchword for Offaly management and mentors, as they sought to break the Wexford-Kilkenny stranglehold on the Bob O'Keeffe Cup.
-One such expedient was to try Pádraig Horan at No. 14; while the erstwhile full forward Eugene Coughlan was switched to defensive duties from 1978 onwards.
-In the National Hurling League of 1978/79, Offaly showed themselves to be on a par with anything else in Leinster.
-Drawing with Clare in the opening round – an important result for Offaly following their dismal Leinster Championship exit – they next faced Wexford in Gorey and recorded a victory that still stands apart.
-With a Seir Kieran contingent of Eugene Coughlan at corner back, Joe Mooney at wing back and Kieran Mooney at corner forward, Offaly battled back from an 11-point half time deficit to prevail by 2-17 to 0-17.
-Although less spectacular, of even more significance was the third round victory over Kilkenny (3-10 to 2-6), at Birr on 29 October 1978.
+In 1978, Seir Kieran's Tony Murphy was elected to the hurling secretary role, in which capacity he would contribute to the County's success.
+Offaly management and mentors turned to experimentation as they sought to break the Wexford-Kilkenny dominance over the Bob O'Keeffe Cup, for example trying Pádraig Horan at No. 14; while the erstwhile full forward Eugene Coughlan was switched to defensive duties from 1978 onwards.
+In the National Hurling League of 1978-79, Offaly showed themselves to be playing at a similar level as anyone in Leinster when they drew with Clare in the opening round – an important result for Offaly following their Leinster Championship exit.
+They next faced Wexford in Gorey, and with a Seir Kieran contingent of Eugene Coughlan at corner back, Joe Mooney at wing back and Kieran Mooney at corner forward, Offaly came back from an 11-point half-time deficit to win by 2-17 to 0-17.
+More significant was the third round victory over Kilkenny (3-10 to 2-6) at Birr on 29 October 1978.
 Although repeatedly foiled by Damien Martin's goalkeeping, Kilkenny did gain sway for 15 minutes of the second half.
-But Offaly, with Eugene Coughlan now at centre back, reasserted themselves towards the end of a hard-fought, fair, no-holds-barred encounter and a notable victory.
+But Offaly, with Eugene Coughlan now at centre back, reasserted themselves towards the end of another victory.

-Éamonn Cregan's personal tally of 2-7 for Limerick in the fourth round, at Ennis on 12 November 1978, in itself would have been enough to dispose of Offaly.
-However, another stirring Offaly performance resulted in a draw against Galway in bitterly cold late November conditions.
+Éamonn Cregan's personal tally of 2-7 for Limerick in the fourth round, at Ennis on 12 November 1978, was enough to secure the victory by himself.
+However, another stirring Offaly performance resulted in a draw against Galway in late November.
 Eugene Coughlan kept Noel Lane out of contention.
-The teams were level seven times, with Kieran Mooney's point tying it up with just seconds to go.
-Defeat to Waterford at Dungarvan in February 1979 did not derail Offaly's advance to the League Semi-Final against Tipperary.
-Although concession of too many frees again cost Offaly dear, this was an exciting and competitive encounter, with Paddy Kirwan (Ballyskenagh) converting a last-minute free despite the huge tension, to leave it all square (Offaly 4-8, Tipperary 1-17).
+The teams were level seven times, with Kieran Mooney's point tying it up with seconds left.
+Defeat to Waterford at Dungarvan in February 1979 did not derail Offaly's advance to the League Semi-final against Tipperary.
+Concession of frees again cost Offaly, with Paddy Kirwan (Ballyskenagh) converting a last-minute free to secure the draw (Offaly 4-8, Tipperary 1-17).